Schumacher-Group-UPB/PHOENIX/README.md

 ####

 * Windows:
-  1. To download and unpack latest PHOENIX release run the following in a terminal:
+  1. To download and unpack the latest PHOENIX release run the following commands in a terminal:
     * `curl https://github.com/Schumacher-Group-UPB/PHOENIX/archive/refs/tags/latest.zip -o PHOENIX-latest.zip`
     * `tar -xf PHOENIX-latest.zip`
     * `cd PHOENIX-latest`
     * `pip install .`
   2. Start Jupyter Notebook server
     * open terminal and run `jupyter-notebook.exe`
-    * a web browser window should open, if not open url shown in the terminal in a web browser and navigate to `PHOENIX-latest/examples`
+    * a web browser window should open.
+If this is not the case, manually copy the url shown in the terminal into a web browser and navigate to `PHOENIX-latest/examples`
     * in the subdirectories, e.g., `example_1` you can find jupyter notebooks to try out PHOENIX
 * MacOS:
-  1. To download and unpack latest PHOENIX release run the following in a terminal:
+  1. To download and unpack the latest PHOENIX release run the following commands in a terminal:
     * `curl https://github.com/Schumacher-Group-UPB/PHOENIX/archive/refs/tags/latest.zip -o PHOENIX-latest.zip -L`
     * `unzip PHOENIX-latest.zip`
     * `cd PHOENIX-latest`